WevertonGomesCosta/Genetic-diversity-and-interaction-between-the-maintainers-of-commercial-Soybean-cultivars-using-self/README.md

 ## 📜 License

-This project is distributed under the MIT License.
+This project is distributed under is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
 See the `LICENSE` file for details.